List of Cross Ange characters: Arzenal

 Another mail-rider of the First Unit, who has short pinkish-red hair and is always seen with a lollipop in her mouth.
 Unlike the rest of her unit, she's rather friendly towards Ange.
 She is always cheerful and enjoys asking quizzes to her squadmates.
 Following the DRAGONs assault on Arzenal, Vivian sees that her jar of lollipops has been shattered, and they're all dirty.
-Although she shrugs it off, not long after she wakes up feeling heavier and taller, and soon realizes that she is actually a DRAGON, not a Norma as previously believed, and the lollipops had been keeping her in human form, hence why, by instinct, she enjoys Ange's song.
+Although she shrugs it off, not long after she wakes up feeling heavier and taller, and soon realizes that she is actually a DRAGON, not a Norma as previously thought, and the lollipops had been keeping her in human form, hence why, by instinct, she enjoys Ange's song.
 Vivian is left shocked by this as she ends up the target of a DRAGON hunt around the base, until Ange recognizes her when Vivian starts singing her song, and she calls the hunt off, with this incident revealing the true nature of the DRAGONs to the whole First Unit.

 Later, Vivian (in her DRAGON form), winds up with Ange and Tusk on the DRAGONs' home planet, which just so happens to be the original Earth in the far future following a devastating war that nearly wiped out humanity, which is what caused them to turn themselves into what they are now through genetic modification.
 Once they are found by the DRAGON community, and taken to their main city, she is given special medical treatment to better control her transformations without the need of lollipops, and is reunited with her biological mother, who originally named her Mii, and had been worried ever since losing her as a baby.
 Vivian wishes to introduce her mother to Ersha and her other friends.